EiNSTeiN-/roadrunner-filament-sensor/README.md

 underextrusion_period: 5
 # How long should the underextrusion rate stay above the max rate before
 # a runout is triggered.
+hysteresis_bits: 3
+# How many bits to ignore from the magnetic rotary encoder's angle data.
+# This setting determines the minimum detectable change in position
+# for the sensor.
+Configuring this too low can result in flapping between
+# two adjacent positions even when the filament is not moving.
 ```

 ### Usage